georgeadamson/jquery-toggle-class/README.md

 jquery-toggle-class
 ===================

-Any element decorated with a **data-toggle-active-class-for** attribute will now toggle a class on a related element.
+Decorate any element with a **data-toggle-active-class-for** attribute to make it toggle a class on a related element when you click it.

 No further coding needed.